-(28) "On-site unit" shall mean a unit affordable to qualifying households constructed pursuant to this Ordinance on the site of the principal project.
+(28) "On-site unit" shall mean a unit affordable to qualifying households construc cted pursuant to this Ordinance on the site of the principal project.

-(29) "Ordinance" shall mean Planning Code Sections 315.1 through 315.9.

-(30) "Owned unit" shall mean a unit affordable to qualifying households which is a condominium, stock cooperative, community apartment, or detached single-family home.
-The owner or owners of an owned unit must occupy the unit as their primary residence.

-(31) "Owner" shall mean the record owner of the fee or a vendee in possession.

-(32) "Principal project" shall mean a housing development on which a requirement to provide affordable housing units is imposed.

-(33) "Procedures Manual" shall mean the City and County of San FranciscoAffordable Housing Monitoring Procedures Manual issued by the San Francisco Department of City Planning, as amended.

-(34) "Program" shall mean the Residential Inclusionary Affordable Housing Program.

-(35) "Project applicant" shall mean an applicant for a building permit or a site permit or an applicant for a conditional use permit or planned unit development permit, seeking approval from the Planning Commission or Planning Department for construction of a housing project subject to this Section, such applicant's successors and assigns.

-(36) "Rent" or "rental" shall mean the total charges for rent, utilities, and related housing services to each household occupying an affordable unit.

-(37) "Rental unit" shall mean a unit affordable to qualifying households which is not a condominium, stock cooperative, or community apartment.
+- (29) "Ordinance" shall mean Planning Code Sections 315.1 through 315.9. - (30) "Owned unit" shall mean a unit affordable to qualifying households which is a condominium, stock cooperative, community apartment, or detached single-family home.
+The owner or owners of an owned unit must occupy the unit as their primary residence. - (31) "Owner" shall mean the record owner of the fee or a vendee in possession. - (32) "Principal project" shall mean a housing development on which a requirement to provide affordable housing units is imposed. - (33) "Procedures Manual" shall mean the City and County of San Francisco Affordable Housing Monitoring Procedures Manual issued by the San Francisco Department of City Planning, as amended. - (34) "Program" shall mean the Residential Inclusionary Affordable Housing Program. - (35) "Project applicant" shall mean an applicant for a building permit or a site permit or an applicant for a conditional use permit or planned unit development permit, seeking approval from the Planning Commission or Planning Department for construction of a housing project subject to this Section, such applicant's successors and assigns. - (36) "Rent" or "rental" shall mean the total charges for rent, utilities, and related housing services to each household occupying an affordable unit. - (37) "Rental unit" shall mean a unit affordable to qualifying households which is not a condominium, stock cooperative, or community apartment.

-(38) - "Section 6932" shall mean Section 6932 of Title 25 of the California Code of Regulations as such section applies to the County of San Francisco.